hubblecommerce/hubble-docs/docs/pwa/what/installation.md

 # Installation

+## Prerequisites
+This guide focuses on installing hubble PWA as a Nuxt.js module only, so make sure you meet the [requirements](/pwa/what/requirements.html) first.

 ## Install from scratch including fully configured Nuxt.js project

 Install via npx so everything is set up correctly and ready to use.
 The script prompts you to enter the